ovlasova1705/ovlasova1705/README.md

 ### Hi there 👋, my name is Olga
-#### I am Software Test Engineer
+#### I am a Software Test Engineer

 Welcome to my profile!
 Here, I share the projects that I work on during training courses.
 I have been working in testing for over two years, and here is what my expertise includes:
 - Developing comprehensive test cases, checklists, and bug reports.
-- Performing UI, API, backend, and regression testing.
+- Conducting UI, API, backend, and regression testing.
 - Experience in developing automated tests using Playwright.
 - Familiarity with bug tracking tools such as JIRA, Redmine, and Azure DevOps.
 - Experience with tools such as Postman, Swagger, SoapUI, Wireshark, MS SQL, PostgreSQL, Chrome DevTools, AWS, Docker, Visual Studio, and Git (command line).